 - Cover Art Quality!
 It can’t be blurry, crappy, porn-y, racist, nazi-ish, or otherwise evil-ish.
 It can’t contain copyrighted images of cartoon/videogame/anime characters or real-life celebrities or trademarked images in general.
 It can’t have phone numbers, email addresses, URLs or any kind of contact info.
 And again: the info on the cover has to match the actual info you entered about the album.

 - Is the artist name legit?
 It’s gotta be original (yes, if your name is Bob Smith you can use your name, though you’d be well-served to think of a more original alias).
-It can’t be all lower case or all caps (though we can make exceptions to this if you already have a well-established web presence, which you can just email us).
-It can’t be some random run-on thing like “Funkdog AKA Big F & the Third Avenue Crew feat.
+It can't use special characters or emojis.
+It can’t be a random run-on thing like “Funkdog AKA Big F & the Third Avenue Crew feat.
 Fat Wilma in the style of Mozart”.
-And no, it can’t be Justin Beiber or Little Uzi Vert where you’re trying to game searches for famous artist misspellings.
+And no, it can’t be Justin Beiber or Little Uzi Vert, where you’re trying to game searches for famous artist misspellings.

 - Generic stuff!
 You can’t call your album “My Album” and you can’t call yourself “Artist Name”.
 You can’t call a track “Song 1” or “Track 10”.
 You can’t have “Springtime Meditations” as an artist name and you can’t call your album “Greatest Hits”.
 Lastly, having your genre in your name can be considered generic.
 Your fans will know how metal you are based on your studded black jackets (and the fact that your actual genre lists your project as metal).